SunGard-Labs/sg-protractor-tools/docs/scroll.md

 ### `scrollTo(scrollToElement)`

 Scrolls the current page to the specified element's vertical position.
+Returns a promise that will be resolved when the command has completed.

 ```
 html5.scroll.scrollTo(element(by.css("div[sg-unique-id-seed='grid_6']")));